Find Affordable College Courses

 Film majors at Emerson take out an average of $23,084 in student loans while working on their Bachelor's Degree.
 This translates to an average monthly loan payment of $925, based on a 10-year repayment plan.

-You’ll be in good company if you decide to attend Savannah College of Art and Design.
-It ranked #4 on our 2023 Most Popular Film, Video & Photographic Arts Bachelor’s Degree Schools list.
-Located in the midsize city of Savannah, SCAD is a private not-for-profit college with a fairly large student population.
+Out of the 403 schools in the United States that were part of this year’s ranking, Savannah College of Art and Design landed the # 4 spot on the list.
+Located in the midsize city of Savannah, SCAD is a private not-for-profit college with a large student population.

 Of the 297 students majoring in film at SCAD, 48% are male and 52% are female.